The Uncanny Similarity of Recurrence and Depth: Recurrent architectures

-Widely used architectures, such as ResNet and DenseNet, scale up depth in order to boost performance on benchmark image classification tasks \citep{resnet, huang2017densely}.
+Widely used architectures, such as ResNet and DenseNet, scale up depth in order to boost performance on benchmark image classification tasks \citep{he2016deep, huang2017densely}.
 We show that this trend also holds true in networks where recurrence replaces depth.
-Typically, models are made deeper by adding layers with new parameters, but one feature of recurrent networks is that they can be made deeper by recurring through modules more times without adding any parameters.
+Typically, models are made deeper by adding layers with new parameters, but recurrent networks can be made deeper by recurring through modules more times without adding any parameters.

 To discuss this further, it is useful to define \emph{effective depth}.
 Let a layer of a neural network be denoted by $\ell$.
 Then, a $p$-layer feed-forward network can be defined by a function $f$ that maps an input $x$ to a label $y$ where